cohesity/SecureX/README.md

 ## <a name="get-started"></a> What is SecureX :question:
 [top](#Cisco-SecureX-Integration)

-* SecureX is a cloud-native, built-in platform that connects our Cisco Secure portfolio and your infrastructure.
+* SecureX is a cloud-native, built-in platform that connects Cisco Secure portfolio and your infrastructure.
 It allows you to radically reduce dwell time and human-powered tasks.
 Refer to [Cisco SecureX page](https://www.cisco.com/c/en/us/products/security/securex/index.html) to know more about it.

 ## <a name="atomic-actions"></a> Atomic Actions :large_blue_circle:
 [top](#Cisco-SecureX-Integration)